Disaster Relief - Frequently Asked Questions

 Can I buy another house in a different county and transfer the base year value of my damaged house to my new house?

 Under section 69.3, a principal residence that was damaged in an area that was a Governor-proclaimed disaster that occurred on or after October 20, 1991 may have its base year value transferred to a replacement residence in a different county only if the county has adopted an ordinance that allows such taxable value transfers.
-As of July 2010, there are nine counties that have such an ordinance: Contra Costa, Los Angeles, Modoc, Orange, San Francisco, Santa Clara, Solano, Sutter, and Ventura.
+As of December 2012, there are ten counties that have such an ordinance: Contra Costa, Los Angeles, Modoc, Orange, San Francisco, Santa Clara, Solano, Sonoma, Sutter, and Ventura.
 The replacement residence must meet the following criteria:

 It must be purchased within three years of the disaster.